armantark/Seller-Onboarding-Form/README.md

 - `app.py`: The main Flask application file that handles routes and form processing.
 - `form.html`: The HTML template for the seller onboarding form, which includes client-side JavaScript for form validation and navigation between form questions.
-- `thank_you.html`: The HTML template with a thank you message for a submitted form, with a link to start a new entry.
+- `thank_you.html`: The HTML template with a thank you message for a submitted form, with a link to start a new entry or view the results table.
 - `results.html`: The HTML template to show the table of results with proper bootstrap formatting based off stored local storage.

 ## Features